devkrish23/realtimeWav2lip/README.md

 ## Real-time Audio Capture and Processing

-In real-time lip-syncing inference, we capture audio using PyAudio while simultaneously processing video frames.
+In real-time lip-syncing inference, we capture audio using PyAudio while simultaneously processing image frames.
 PyAudio streams audio data in chunks, with each chunk representing a small piece of the audio input.
 As the audio stream is captured, we divide it into mel-spectrogram chunks, which represent the frequency content of the audio over time.
-These mel-spectrogram chunks are then fed into the lip-syncing model along with corresponding video frames.
-The lip-syncing model generates lip movements synchronized with the audio, which are then overlaid onto the video frames.
-This process continues iteratively for each audio chunk, allowing for real-time lip-syncing of the video based on the captured audio input
+These mel-spectrogram chunks are then fed into the lip-syncing model along with corresponding image frames.
+The lip-syncing model generates lip movements synchronized with the audio, which are then overlaid onto the image frames.
+This process continues iteratively for each audio chunk, allowing for real-time lip-syncing of the image based on the captured audio input.

 ## Requirements
 - Python 3.x